key-networks/ztncui/README.md

 #### Member detail
 On the network **detail** page and on the **members** page, if you click on the member ID, you will end up on the member detail page.

-Certain properties for the member can be set by clicking on them - e.g.:
-* authorized
-* umm... nothing else at this stage - let us know what you need.

 ## Feedback
 Please give us your feedback... good, bad or ugly.
 Constructive criticism is welcomed.
 Please use the contact form at [key-networks.com](https://key-networks.com/) - Thanks :)